Doomguy: Novels

 In the 1990s Doom novels, Doomguy is referred to as Flynn "Fly" Taggart.
 However, that name was unpopular among some in the Doom community, including John Romero, who stated online in 2002 that he was "not too hot on Flynn Taggart like everyone else."

 For the Doom 3 novels, a space marine with a similar role is named John Kane.
 His past is somewhat similar to that of Doomguy in the original Doom, having been demoted after disobeying the command to save some of his fellow Marines.
 During the Hell invasion, Kane is forced to take command of several of the surviving marines despite his stripped ranking.
 He battles the demons single-handedly, or with a few other marines.
 He is depicted as compassionate to his fellow survivors, working to save a child named Theo and to save the damned in Hell.
-After volunteering to enter Hell to retrieve the soul cube, Campbell is shown as very impressed by him.
-He and Maria start to feel romantic ties to each other.
+After volunteering to enter Hell to retrieve the soul cube, Campbell, a bodyguard, is shown as very impressed by him.
+He and Maria, a private soldier, start to feel romantic ties to each other.
 At the end of Doom 3: Maelstrom, Kane's leg is blown off and he is admired as the "man who saved Mars City".